iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 **Network latency** is an ever-present concern in a distributed system.
 You might discover that a particular decomposition into services results in a large number of round-trips between two services.
 Sometimes, you can reduce the latency to an acceptable amount by implementing a batch API for fetching multiple objects in a single round trip.
 But in other situations, the solution is to combine services, replacing expensive IPC with language-level method or function calls.

 Another problem is how to implement inter-service communication in a way that doesn’t reduce **availability**.
-Meaning, if one service is dependent on another service and that other service is down.
-This would have a cascading affect whereby the unavailability of one service makes the whole system grind to a halt.
+Meaning, if one service is dependent on another service and that other service is down, this would have a cascading affect whereby the unavailability of one service makes the whole system grind to a halt.
 A solution could be to have asynchronous calls between services.

 Another challenge is maintaining **data consistency** across services.
 Some system operations need to update data in multiple services.
 For example, when a restaurant accepts an order, updates must occur in both the Kitchen Service and the Delivery Service.
 The traditional solution is to use a two-phase, commit-based, distributed transaction management mechanism which doesn't work for distributed systems.
 We'd have to use a very different approach to transaction management, a saga.
 A saga is a sequence of local transactions that are coordinated using messaging.
 Sagas are more complex than traditional ACID transactions but they work well in many situations.
 One limitation of sagas is that they are eventually consistent.
 If you need to update some data atomically, then it must reside within a single service, which can be an obstacle to decomposition.

 ### IPC
 Now that our services are defined as loosely coupled components, what if we need 2 services to talk to each other?
 Enter **interprocess communication or IPC** mechanisms.
 Services must often collaborate in order to handle a request.
 Because service instances are typically processes running on multiple machines, they must interact using IPC.
-It plays a much more important role in a microservice architecture than it does in a monolithic application.
-There’s no shortage of IPC mechanisms to chose from.
-Today, the fashionable choice is REST (with JSON).
-It’s important, though, to remember that there are no silver bullets.
-You must carefully consider the options.

 Before we begin describing the types of IPC technologies, let's see the various interaction styles that are available that allow IPC.
 We can have: